 I use LOTS of different coloured pencils, 388 pencils across 4 brands to be exact… plus backups.
 Depending on what I’m drawing I can often use 50+ pencils per drawing!

 I need and use tech bits and bobs; Mac, hard-drive, iPad, printer, scanner, GoPro, DSLR camera, daylight lamp…

-You’re not just buying one drawing, on one bit of paper.
+Then there’s the cost of packaging, stickers, tissue paper, compostable bags, acid free backing boards.
+You get the idea, when you commission a portrait you’re not just purchasing that one bit of paper.
 You’re buying the hours and hours of prep, the years of practice and experimentation.
 You’re supporting a small business, sometimes just ONE person like me who does the whole lot, from start to finish, from taking your order to running it to the post office.

 Supporting the small businesses that you love doesn’t have to mean buying something, the free acts of liking, sharing and commenting on social media posts boosts engagement and does wonders for us!